Danielle Haim: Other collaborations

 In August 2014, Danielle joined the Killers as the drummer for one song during a concert in San Francisco.
 The Killers' lead singer Brandon Flowers told the crowd that "We have a cool, special surprise guest. ...
 One of the bands that came out and dropped a record on us in 2013 and gave us hope for people playing music was Haim.
 Danielle, the singer from Haim, is actually a hell of a drummer."
+Haim later contributed drums to Flowers' song "Lonely Town" on his 2015 solo record The Desired Effect.

 In 2019, Danielle was featured in Vampire Weekend's album Father of the Bride, providing vocals on the tracks "Hold You Now", "Married in a Gold Rush" and "We Belong Together".
 Also in 2019, Danielle played drums on the tracks "Sofia", "Impossible" and "Bags" from Clairo's album Immunity.

 In 2025, Danielle was featured on Bon Iver's Sable, Fable on the track "If Only I Could Wait".

 Personal life

 From 2013 to early 2022, Danielle dated producer Ariel Rechtshaid, who also produced Haim's first three albums.
-The first single from Haim's third record, "Summer Girl", was written for Rechtshaid after he was diagnosed with cancer.
+The first single from Haim's third record, "Summer Girl", was written for Rechtshaid after he was diagnosed with cancer; she broke up with him shortly after the album's release.